eidosmontreal/unreal-vdb/README.md

 * We only support *FogVolumes* and *LevelSets* (aka *Distance Fields*)
 * We only support float grids (for now)
 * No CPU support
-* No support for sequences (yet, coming soon)

 We only support Windows 64 bit plateform, and Unreal 5.

-Disclaimer: This is my first project using Unreal and OpenVDB/NanoVDB, so please keep this in mind that this started as an educational project.
-Unreal is a complex engine and I'm sure there are other and smarter ways to integrate such volumetric features.
+Disclaimer: This is my first project using Unreal and OpenVDB/NanoVDB, this plugin started as an educational project to learn the engine.
+Unreal is definitely complex and I'm sure there are other and smarter ways to integrate such volumetric features.
 Feel free to [contact me](https://twitter.com/LambertTibo) if you have some valuable feedback !

 ---
 ## Dependencies